Discrete-Time CRLB-based Power Allocation for CF MIMO-ISAC with Joint Localization and Velocity Sensing: Power Allocation Algorithm for CF MIMO-ISAC

-In this section, we investigate the optimal PA strategy for maximizing the ISAC performance, as formulated in \eqref{eq:problem}-\eqref{eq:velocity constraint}.
-However, the strong nonlinearity and non-convexity of the CRLB-based constraints in \eqref{eq:location constraint} and \eqref{eq:velocity constraint} render the problem analytically intractable.
-To overcome this challenge, we adopt a conjugate gradient (CG) iterative algorithm, enhanced with a penalty function and projection operator, to provide an efficient numerical solution.
+We now investigate the PA strategy by solving the optimization model formulated in \eqref{eq:problem}–\eqref{eq:velocity constraint}.
+The strong nonlinearity and nonconvexity of the CRLB-based constraints in \eqref{eq:location constraint} and \eqref{eq:velocity constraint} make the problem analytically intractable.
+Although numerous numerical optimization methods developed in the literature in past several decades, these methods cannot be directly applied to the nonlinear and nonconvex constrained PA optimization problem considered in this work.
+To address this challenge, we develop a penalty function and projection operator enhanced conjugate gradient (CG)–based iterative algorithm, to yield an efficient numerical solution.